ScottWe/solidity-1/tutorials/4_arbitrary_clients.md

 ## Proving the Correctness of `Fund` and `Manager`

 Now we finish with the running example.
-As before, we can run `make verify` to obtain a proof certificate.
+As before, we can run `cmake --build . --target verify` to obtain a proof certificate.
 The [certificate](https://arieg.bitbucket.io/pdf/hcvs17.pdf) is given in the form of an inductive program invariant.
 Using the invariant, we can prove that along any program path, every assertion holds.
 Unfortunately, the invariant is given with